Marslanali/fpga_vertex_6_gtx_Interface/README.md

 To Run
-First change the directory to /vertex6_gtx_tx_component/simulation/functional/ Then in Xilinx ISE Cmd
+First change the directory to /vertex6_gtx_tx_component/simulation/functional/

+Then in Xilinx ISE Cmd type
 ./simulate_isim.sh